 Corruption is not a victimless crime.
 It affects and impacts directly on individuals and by so doing affect the rights of vulnerable people.
-To address the key question driving this article, it appears that empirical evidence supports the claims that corruption is indeed the cancer of Nigeria.
+To address the key question driving this article, it appears that empirical evidence supports the claims that corruption is indeed the cancer and the bane of Nigeria.
 While this article is not intended to chronicle exhaustively the corruption scandals in Nigeria, evidence from the corruption scandals addressed points to the systemic and endemic grand corruption in Nigeria.
 It is daunting that both former Presidents agree that Nigeria is plagued with endemic corruption, but at the same time, chose to play blame games rather than advocate sustainable ways of combating the malaise.
 This stands in stark contrast to Section 15 (5) of the 1999 Constitution, which provides that "the state shall abolish all corrupt practices and abuse of power".

-This paper attributes the non-realisation of socio-economic rights in economic rights precludes people from seeking judicial remedy and this in turn, enables corrupt public servants to amass huge sums of money without any corresponding platform for accountability and transparency.
-Undoubtedly, one of the consequences of non-realisation of socio-economic rights in Nigeria is the avenue it creates for corrupt public officials and their associates to stash funds meant for national development in overseas safe havens.
-Therefore, it is not surprising that a cursory glimpse at the state of the nation would reveal dilapidated infrastructures, appalling healthcare facilities, crippled education system, lack of public utilities, decayed social services; all these are indicative of the betrayal of trust by those entrusted with public resources (Obua, 2010).
-While some well-meaning Nigerians have indulged in political activism to demand for the justiciability of socio-economic rights in Nigeria, judicial activism nonetheless remains passive and overtly cautious.
-This has hindered the clamour for the justification of socio-economic rights thus presenting most Nigerian judges as failing to adopt more proactive measures as evidence in other jurisdictions like South Africa and India (Stanley Ibe, 2007; Mohammed Tanko, 2015).
+This paper attributes the non-realisation of socio-economic rights in Nigeria as a driver of endemic corruption as surplus funds in the polity may not strictly and legally be destined for public infrastructural growth and development due to constitutional limitations.
+The fact that no court in Nigeria is constitutionally empowered to adjudicate on socio-economic rights precludes people from seeking judicial remedy and this in turn, enables corrupt public servants to amass huge sums of money without any corresponding platform for accountability and transparency.
+Undoubtedly, one of the consequences of non-realisation of socio-economic rights in Nigeria is the avenue it creates for corrupt public officials and their cronies to stash funds meant for national development in overseas safe havens.
+Therefore, it is not surprising that a cursory glimpse at the state of the nation would reveal dilapidated infrastructures, appalling healthcare facilities, crippled education system, lack of public utilities, decayed social services; all these are indicative of the betrayal of trust by those entrusted with public resources.